meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 In the response, we'll check for the transactionhash.
 If this is null we know there was something wrong with the transaction.
 Some causes may be: not enough ether send, gas limit is below the asked gas, wrong credentials, bad nonce.
 But if everything was succesfull and valid, the transaction is pending and waiting to be mined.
 We'll keep asking for the transaction receipt.
-When it is not null anymore, the transaction is mined.
+When it is not null anymore, the transaction is added to the blockchain.